keshav-c/rails-toy-app/README.md

 2. Is there an analogous file containing a line where `ApplicationRecord` inherits from `ActiveRecord::Base`?

     - That would be the <em>app/models/application_record.rb</em> file where the `ApplicationRecord` class is defined.

+### Extra

+1. Deploy app to heroku after committing all changes, using

+        git push heroku
+        heroku run rails db:migrate
+        heroku open

+2. Play around with the production toy app, and check if validation works.